matthewdillonsmith/steganography-password-generator/README.md

 ## Features
 - **Generate Secure Passwords**: Creates strong, random passwords combining letters, numbers, and special characters.
 - **Embed Passwords into Images**: Uses steganography to embed encrypted passwords into user-selected images.
+- **AES-256 Encryption**: Ensures the highest level of security by encrypting passwords with AES-256.
 - **Extract Passwords from Images**: Retrieves and decrypts passwords embedded within images.
 - **Key Management**: Allows users to create new encryption keys and load existing ones for password encryption and decryption.
 - **User-Friendly Interface**: Provides an intuitive GUI using Tkinter for easy interaction.